 Flying-foxes are critical in ensuring ecosystem health and the long-term survival of our Eucalypt forests.
 They forage on the fruit of native forests and vines, as well as the nectar and pollen of native trees, particularly Eucalyptus, Melaleuca and Banksia species.
 As a consequence, flying-foxes spread seed and pollen over long distances improving the health and diversity of native forests.

 The grey-headed flying-fox (pteropus poliocephalus) can be recognised by its rusty red coloured collar, grey head and hairy legs.

-Flying-foxes are intelligent, social animals that live in large colonies comprised of individuals and family groups.
-They roost in trees during the day and establish permanent and semi-permanent camps near food sources and for birthing.
+- roost in trees during the day and establish permanent and semi-permanent camps near food sources and for birthing

-Flying-foxes use various calls as a form of communication, tending to make the most noise at dawn and dusk, when flying out to feed at night or returning to camp trees to sleep during the day.
-Noise increases dramatically when animals are disturbed.
-During the day, flying-foxes are generally quiet as they are nocturnal animals.
+- tend to make the most noise at dawn and dusk, when flying out to feed at night or returning to camp trees to sleep during the day, noise also increases dramatically when flying foxes are disturbed

 Threats to flying-foxes

 The grey-headed flying-fox is listed as 'vulnerable to extinction' under NSW and Australian legislation because of declining numbers.

 The main threat to grey-headed flying-foxes is habitat loss, and this is a key cause of their conflict with humans.
 Clearing and modifying native vegetation removes appropriate camp habitat and limits the availability of natural food sources, particularly winter feeding habitat.
 In NSW, less than 15 per cent of potentially suitable forest for the grey-headed flying-fox occurs in conservation resources and only five per cent of roost sites are similarly reserved.